-Mr Gregory is the Designated Safeguarding Lead (DSL) who must be contacted immediately should you have a concern that a child is being harmed, is at risk of being harmed or if you receive a disclosure from a child or other adult.
-You can also contact Miss O’Brien (duck Group teacher) or Mrs Warwick (Frog Group teacher) who are the Deputy Designated Safeguarding Leads appropriately trained in safeguarding children.
+The Head Teacher is the Designated Safeguarding Lead (DSL) who must be contacted immediately should you have a concern that a child is being harmed, is at risk of being harmed or if you receive a disclosure from a child or other adult.
+You can also contact Mrs Bhachu or Mrs Maini who are the Deputy Designated Safeguarding Leads appropriately trained in safeguarding children.

 All staff, volunteers and students are checked by the Disclosure Barring Service (DBS) and subject to an enhanced DBS check to ensure their suitability to work with children, that they are appropriately qualified, they are who they say they are and have the right to work in the UK.
 Staff receive safeguarding and paediatric first aid training which is updated every three years.

-We have an overarching Safebuarding Policy which incorporates the range of documents and policies which relate to the safeguarding responsibilities of the schoo (all links below).
+We have an overarching Safeguarding Policy which incorporates the range of documents and policies which relate to the safeguarding responsibilities of the school (all links below).
 We follow the Berkshire Local safeguarding Children Board online procedures (link below) which includes a chapter on supporting children and young people vulnerable to violent extremism (chapter 37).
 We also refer to the UK government Prevent strategy 2011.

 As part of our safeguarding responsibilities we may be required to liaise with other agencies such as health professionals, Slough Borough Council Children’s Social Care, the police and Slough Early Help Assessment.